General Motors New Zealand: Holden

-Australian Holdens were fully imported from Australia until 1957.
+Holdens were fully imported from Australia until 1957.
 The first Holden assembled in New Zealand was an FE sedan which came off the line on 31 January 1957.
 During the 1960s the Holden range expanded to include the Holden Special, Belmont, Kingswood, and Premier followed by Holden's mid-sized cars: the Vauxhall Viva-derived Torana and Sunbird, into the 1970s.
 The Holden Monaro was always fully imported.

+Holden Australia's new Holden HQ series was released in 1971 and all models were assembled in New Zealand from knock-down kits at GMNZ's Trentham plant using some local content.
+Subsequent HJ, HX, HZ, and WB models continued to be assembled locally with the exception of the Monaro which was imported, as with previous models.
+During the 1970s Belmonts and Kingswoods became the main Police cars for both the New Zealand Ministry of Transport and New Zealand Police.

-New Zealand saw the 1971–1984 long-wheelbase, Statesman models that were based on the Holden HQ and continued with the HJ, HX, HZ, and WB.
+GMNZ assembled the long-wheelbase, Statesman HJ, HX, HZ, and WB models until 1984.
 A variant of the HQ, built in Australia, was marketed in New Zealand as the "Chevrolet 350" from 1971 to 1974.
-This was in reality an Australian Statesman with the bigger 350-cubic-inch V8 and badged as a "Chevrolet."
+This was in reality an Australian Statesman with the bigger American Chevrolet 350-cubic-inch V8 and badged as a "Chevrolet."
 While Statesman was its own marque in Australia, in New Zealand it was the model name, marketed as "Holden Statesman."

 1979 saw the Opel Rekord-derived Holden Commodore arrive in New Zealand.

 As 1983 began, GM New Zealand began fielding something close to a full range: the Isuzu-based Holden Gemini as the entry-level car, the Australian-built Holden Camira as the mid-sized one, and the New Zealand-built, Australian Commodore in the large sector.
 All ranges had sedan and wagon variants (the Gemini also had a van version), and each lineup included sporting and luxury versions.
 However, the Australian GM J Car-based JB Camira fared so badly in New Zealand due to quality problems that local GM bosses decided to replace it with the GM J car-based Isuzu Aska (or "JJ") from Japan instead of the facelifted and upgraded Australian-built JD Camira.
 Still badged as a "Holden", this was known as the JJ Camira, and proved to be much better than its Australian predecessor.
 The Isuzu-based model survived until the Australian-built JE Camira was released in 1987.
 A far better car than its predecessors, the JE Camira arrived in New Zealand in 1987.

 Australian Commodore models were also locally built (and later imported) with New Zealand-only engine and transmission variants and trim levels, marketed in New Zealand as the Holden Commodore Royale: